EnchantingSwift/essential-developer/README.md

 [![Build Status](https://travis-ci.com/EnchantingSwift/Essential-Developer.svg?branch=main)](https://travis-ci.com/EnchantingSwift/Essential-Developer)

+## BDD Specs

-## Story: Customer requests to see their image feed
+### Story: Customer requests to see their image feed

 ### Narrative #1

 ```
 As an online customer
-I want to app to automatically loda my latests image feed
+I want the app to automatically load my latest image feed
 So I can always enjoy the newest images of my friends
 ```